 When a landlord receives a security deposit from a tenant or prospective tenant he must give them a receipt that lists the amount of the security deposit, the name of the person receiving it, the name of the landlord, the date the deposit is received and a description of the unit.
 Additionally, the person receiving the deposit must sign the receipt.
 There are slightly varied rules when the landlord receives the deposit by electronic funds transfer.

 The RLTO also regulates the payment of interest.
-If the landlord holds a security deposit for more than six months, he must pay the tenant the interest on the deposit each year by cash or credit applied to rent due.
+If the landlord holds a security deposit for more than six months, the landlord must pay the tenant the interest on the deposit each year by cash or credit applied to rent due.
 This interest must be paid or credited within 30 days after the end of each 12-month rental period.
-This provision is one of the most commonly violated by landlords as they often omit paying interest on the deposit when a tenant renews his lease.
+This provision is one of the most common Chicago tenants rights violations.
+Landlords often omit paying interest on the deposit when a tenant renews their lease.

 The landlord must timely return the security deposit to the tenant after the tenant vacates the premises or notifies the landlord of intent to vacate the unit due to casualty damage.
 The security deposit must be returned within seven days of notice when the tenant vacates for casualty damage and within 45 days of move-out in any other situation.